JalenMickey/Scrap/README.md

 # My Universal React Project
 Scrap is a React Native social media platform dedicated for the MMA community.
 This will feature a news feed, personal messaging, liking, commenting and unlockable content(emojis, avatars, etc.).
 I have so far implemented the news feed using the NewsData API, and am working on designing the home page.
-Planning on a beta release!
+Planning on a beta release in December 2023!

 <p>
   <!-- iOS -->